eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 1. Refer to the [Rust code for the sample digital twin consumer](../../../samples/tutorial/consumer/src/main.rs).

-1. There is an import statement for the Rust in-vehicle digital twin model that you have previously constructed in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code):
+1. There is an import statement for the Rust in-vehicle digital twin model that you have previously constructed in the [Tutorial: Create an In-Vehicle Digital Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code):

     ```rust
     use digital_twin_model::{sdv_v1 as sdv, ...};